-The TAMU Institutional Biosafety Committee (IBC) maintains management and oversight for research compliance areas with regard to the use of human blood, human tissue, human cells, recombinant DNA, pathogens (plant, animal, human) and/or biological toxins.
+The Texas A&M College of Dentistry Institutional Biosafety Committee (IBC) maintains management and oversight for research compliance areas with regard to the use of human blood, human tissue, human cells, recombinant DNA, pathogens (plant, animal, human) and/or biological toxins.
 Any research involving the above areas requires registration with the IBC.
 To determine if you need IBC approval, please email the Office of Biosafety, or via telephone at 979-862-4549.

-Please go to the TAMU Office of Research Compliance and Biosafety for more information.
+Please go to the Texas A&M Office of Research Compliance and Biosafety for more information.

 All individuals who work in a research laboratory designated at Biosafety Level 2 and who may have contact with